Coloby/quartz_notes/quartz_content/PublicNotes/dopamine balancement.md

 		- motivation that will influence next time you get into loop
 			- might need more loops before being relevant
 - Theory
+	- Routine - big spikes are better in the afternoon [-](https://youtu.be/ebnLrYrSX8Q?t=229)
+		- if you spike early your baseline for what is desirable decreases so everything else will be harder for you to do if it's not dopamine oriented
+		- avoid youtube, people (unless necessary like clients), high dopamine food, it NEEDS to be boring
 	- recovery
 		- of dopamine levels from addiction is ~30d [-](https://youtu.be/K-TW2Chpz4k?t=3054)
 		- some stuff